hiteshwar21/LegalLogix/README.md

-# LMS - Legal Document Management System
+# Themis - Legal Counsel System
 The main idea is to create a web app for lawyers to intelligently create/manage digital records of all of his clients.
 It'll help him store legal documents and extract useful information from all these documents.